Abrams's stable equivalence for graph braid groups: Introduction

-The result in the theorem applies in the unlabeled case as well, precisely characterizing those pairs $n$ and $G$ for which $\UCspace{n}{G}$ deformation retracts onto $\UDspace{n}{G}$.
-Note that conditions (A) and (B) are sufficient (and necessary) for the existence of a deformation retraction from the configuration space to the discretized space.
-Thus, the following definition of \emph{sufficient subdivision} in $G$ for a specified $n$ is optimal.
+The result in the theorem extends also to the unlabeled configuration spaces, giving sufficient conditions on subdivision in $G$, for a given $n$, such that $\UCspace{n}{G}$ deformation retracts onto $\UDspace{n}{G}$.
+We note that when $n=1$, both the topological and discretized configuration spaces are homeomorphic to $G$.

+We repeat the conjecture, made by Abrams in~\cite{abramsthesis}, that conditions (A) and (B) of the theorem are in fact necessary (hence optimal).

+\begin{conj} If $n > 1$ is an integer and $G$ is a finite, connected graph with at least $n$ vertices, the space $\Cspace{n}{G}$ deformation retracts onto $\Dspace{n}{G}$ if \emph{and only if} $G$ and $n$ satisfy conditions (A) and (B) of Theorem~\ref{sethm}. \end{conj} On the basis of Theorem~\ref{sethm} and the conjecture above, we make the following provisional definition.

-\begin{Def} Let $G$ be a finite, connected graph, and let the integer $n>1$ be given.
-We say $G$ is \emph{sufficiently subdivided for $n$ tokens} if and only if $G$ satisfies conditions (A) and (B) of Theorem~\ref{sethm}. \end{Def}
+\begin{Def} Let $G$ be a finite, connected graph, and let the integer $n > 1$ be given.
+We say $G$ is \emph{sufficiently subdivided for $n$ strands} if $G$ satisfies conditions (A) and (B) of Theorem~\ref{sethm}. \end{Def} Where $n$ is clear from the context, we simply say $G$ is sufficiently subdivided.

 Many results about graph braid groups are known.
-In~\cite{Ghrist}, Ghrist showed that the unordered configuration spaces $\UCspace{n}{G}$ are Eilenberg-Maclane spaces of type $K(B_n(G),1)$.
+In~\cite{ghrist-1999}, Ghrist showed that the unordered configuration spaces $\UCspace{n}{G}$ are Eilenberg-Maclane spaces of type $K(B_n(G),1)$.
 Abrams showed in~\cite{abramsthesis} that graph braid groups have solvable word and conjugacy problems, as they are fundamental groups of locally CAT(0) cubical complexes.
-Farley and Sabalka use Forman's discrete Morse theory in~\cite{farley-sabalka-2005} and~\cite{farley-2009} to calculate presentations for graph braid groups.
-In~\cite{farley-2006}, Farley showed that braid groups of trees have free abelian integral homology groups in every dimension.
-In~\cite{farley-2007}, Farley computes presentations of the integral cohomology rings $H^{*}(\UCspace{n}{G}; \bbz)$, where $T$ is any tree and $n$ is arbitrary.
-Crisp and Wiest showed~\cite{crisp-wiest} that every graph braid group embeds in a right-angled Artin group, hence, graph braid groups are linear, bi-orderable, and residually finite.
+Farley and Sabalka use Forman's discrete Morse theory in~\cite{farley-sabalka-2005} and~\cite{farley-sabalka-2012} to calculate presentations for graph braid groups.
+Farley showed in~\cite{farley-2006} that braid groups of trees have free abelian integral homology groups in every dimension, and in~\cite{farley-2007} computed presentations of the integral cohomology rings $H^{*}(\UCspace{n}{G}; \ZZ)$, where $T$ is any tree and $n$ is arbitrary.
+Farley and Sabalka proved in~\cite{farley-sabalka-2008} that a graph braid group of a tree is right-angled Artin if the tree is linear or $n < 4$.
+Crisp and Wiest showed in~\cite{crisp-wiest} that every graph braid group embeds in a right-angled Artin group, hence, graph braid groups are linear, bi-orderable, and residually finite.